alpaka-group/llama/documentation/pages/user/allocators.rst

 """"""""""""
 Allocation of shared memory is special in cuda and even more special in the C++ abstraction of alpaka.
 So an own allocator for this special memory is defined.
-Two different kind of shared memory exist, dynamically and statically allocated.
-Right now only an allocator static, shared memory exists.
-Like :cpp:`llama::allocator::Stack` the size of the memory region needs to be known at compile time.
+Two different kinds of shared memory exist: dynamically and statically allocated.
+Right now only an allocator for static shared memory exists.
+Like for :cpp:`llama::allocator::Stack` the size of the memory region needs to be known at compile time.